JanEhrlich/Curse-Cleansing/README.md

 # Curse-Cleansing
-Curse Cleansing: The First Outbreak is a game which was developed throughout the Rapid Game Development course at Saarlanad University.
+Curse Cleansing: The First Outbreak is a game which was developed throughout the Rapid Game Development course at Saarland University.
 The provided prototype was developed in 8 weeks.

 ## Trailer